argos-ci/jest-puppeteer/README.md

 ### `global.context`

 Give access to a [browser context](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browsercontext) that is instantiated when the browser is launched.
-You can control whether each test has its own isolated browser context using the `browserContext` option in your `jest-puppeteer.config.js`.
+You can control whether each test has its own isolated browser context using the `browserContext` option in your config file.

 ### `global.expect(page)`